Facts About Groundhogs for Kids and Activity Worksheet

 Groundhogs have sharp claws that help them burrow into the ground and move through the dirt.
 Those burrows can be up to 66 feet long and are used for storing food, hibernating, and nesting.

-Usually, in the month of October they go into hibernation and don’t emerge until late winter/early spring.
+Usually, in October groundhogs go into hibernation and don’t emerge until late winter/early spring.
+Hibernation usually starts in late October or early November through March.
+Once hibernation ends, groundhogs awake and start looking for mates.

 Groundhogs are mostly solitary animals and like to go out and burrow and do things on their own.
 When they seek out other groundhogs, it is usually to mate.